KanzaFatima/post-install-config/README.md

 <img src="https://i.imgur.com/ShJmDqO.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Role is the permission granted to agents per department that they have access to.
-Each role has a set of permission that can be checked or unchecked for the agent given that role in association of the department that they have access to.
-In this case we will create a role called supreme admin and we will give people who have this supreme admin role to the access of everything.
+Each role has a different set of permission that can be checked or unchecked for the agent given that role in association of the department that they have access to.
+Here we will create a role called supreme admin and we will give people who have this supreme admin role to the access of everything.

 Admin Panel -> Agents -> Roles